Felin Llwyngwair

 Felin Llwyngwair is a Site of Special Scientific Interest (or SSSI) near Newport in Pembrokeshire, South Wales.
 It was designated a SSSI (ID2580, code 32WE3) in October 2000 to protect its fragile biological elements.
-The site has an area of 0.01 hectares and is managed by Natural Resources Wales.
+The site has an area of 0.01 hectares (120 sq. yd.) and is managed by Natural Resources Wales.

 Type

 This site is designated for its biological features, in particular: the Rhinolophus ferrumequinum (greater horseshoe bat).
 SSSIs in Wales have been notified for a total of 142 different animal species and 191 different plant species.

 Greater horseshoe bats require warm, safe roosts in which to raise their young, with plenty of suitable feeding habitat nearby.
 The period of greatest bat activity at this roost is between May and the end of August.